Data protection

 What is reCAPTCHA?

-reCAPTCHA is a free captcha service from Google that protects websites from spam software and misuse by non-human visitors.
-This service is used the most when you fill out forms on the Internet.
-A captcha service is a type of automatic Turing-test that is designed to ensure specific actions on the Internet are done by human beings and not bots.
-During the classic Turing-test (named after computer scientist Alan Turing), a person differentiates between bot and human.
-With Captchas, a computer or software program does the same.
-Classic captchas function with small tasks that are easy to solve for humans but provide considerable difficulties to machines.
-With reCAPTCHA, you no longer must actively solve puzzles.
-The tool uses modern risk techniques to distinguish people from bots.
-The only thing you must do there, is to tick the text field “I am not a robot”.
-However, with Invisible reCAPTCHA even that is no longer necessary. reCAPTCHA, integrates a JavaScript element into the source text, after which the tool then runs in the background and analyses your user behaviour.
-The software calculates a so-called captcha score from your user actions.
-Google uses this score to calculate the likelihood of you being a human, before entering the captcha. reCAPTCHA and Captchas in general are used every time bots could manipulate or misuse certain actions (such as registrations, surveys, etc.).
+reCAPTCHA is a free captcha service from Google that protects websites from spam software and abuse by non-human visitors.
+This service is most commonly used when you fill out forms on the internet.
+A captcha service is a type of automated Turing test that is meant to ensure that an action on the internet is performed by a human and not by a bot.
+In the classic Turing test (named after computer scientist Alan Turing), a human determines the distinction between bot and human.
+In the case of captchas, this is also done by the computer or a software program.
+Classic captchas work with small tasks that are easy for humans to solve but pose significant difficulties for machines.
+With reCAPTCHA, you no longer have to actively solve puzzles.
+The tool uses modern risk techniques to distinguish humans from bots.
+Here, you only need to check the text box "I am not a robot," or with Invisible reCAPTCHA, even that is no longer necessary.
+In reCAPTCHA, a JavaScript element is embedded in the source code, and then the tool runs in the background and analyzes your user behavior.
+From these user actions, the software calculates a so-called captcha score.
+Google calculates with this score even before the captcha input how likely it is that you are a human. reCAPTCHA or captchas in general are used whenever bots could manipulate or abuse certain actions (such as registrations, surveys, etc.).

 Why do we use reCAPTCHA on our website?

-We only want to welcome people from flesh and bones on our side and want bots or spam software of all kinds to stay away.
-Therefore, we are doing everything we can to stay protected and to offer you the highest possible user friendliness.
+We only want to welcome people made of flesh and blood on our site.
+Bots or spam software of all kinds can comfortably stay at home.
+That’s why we are taking all measures to protect ourselves and offer you the best possible user experience.
 For this reason, we use Google reCAPTCHA from Google.
-Thus, we can be pretty sure that we will remain a “bot-free” website.
-Using reCAPTCHA, data is transmitted to Google to determine whether you genuinely are human. reCAPTCHA thus ensures our website’s and subsequently your security.
-Without reCAPTCHA it could e.g. happen that a bot would register as many email addresses as possible when registering, in order to subsequently “spam” forums or blogs with unwanted advertising content.
-With reCAPTCHA we can avoid such bot attacks.
+This way, we can be quite sure that we remain a "bot-free" website.
+By using reCAPTCHA, data is transmitted to Google to determine whether you are really a human.
+So, reCAPTCHA serves the security of our website and consequently also your security.
+For example, without reCAPTCHA, it could happen that during a registration, a bot registers as many email addresses as possible to subsequently "spam" forums or blogs with unwanted advertising content.
+With reCAPTCHA, we can avoid such bot attacks.

 What data is stored by reCAPTCHA?

-reCAPTCHA collects personal user data to determine whether the actions on our website are made by people.
-Thus, IP addresses and other data Google needs for its reCAPTCHA service, may be sent to Google.
-Within member states of the European Economic Area, IP addresses are almost always compressed before the data makes its way to a server in the USA.
-Moreover, your IP address will not be combined with any other of Google’s data, unless you are logged into your Google account while using reCAPTCHA.
-Firstly, the reCAPTCHA algorithm checks whether Google cookies from other Google services (YouTube, Gmail, etc.) have already been placed in your browser.
-Then reCAPTCHA sets an additional cookie in your browser and takes a snapshot of your browser window.
+reCAPTCHA collects personal data from users to determine whether actions on our website are truly performed by humans.
+Therefore, the IP address and other data that Google requires for the reCAPTCHA service may be sent to Google.
+IP addresses are almost always truncated within the member states of the EU or other contracting states of the Agreement on the European Economic Area before the data lands on a server in the USA.
+The IP address is not combined with other data from Google unless you are logged into your Google account while using reCAPTCHA.
+First, the reCAPTCHA algorithm checks whether Google cookies from other Google services (YouTube, Gmail, etc.) are already placed in your browser.
+Then, reCAPTCHA sets an additional cookie in your browser and captures a snapshot of your browser window.

-The following list of collected browser and user data is not exhaustive.
-Rather, it provides examples of data, which to our knowledge, is processed by Google.
+The following list of collected browser and user data does not claim to be exhaustive.
+Rather, these are examples of data that, to our knowledge, are processed by Google.

-Google may use and analyse this data even before you click on the “I am not a robot” checkmark.
-In the Invisible reCAPTCHA version, there is no need to even tick at all, as the entire recognition process runs in the background.
-Moreover, Google have not given details on what information and how much data they retain.
+It is undisputed that Google uses and analyzes this data even before you click the checkbox "I am not a robot."
+In the Invisible reCAPTCHA version, even the checkbox is omitted, and the entire recognition process runs in the background.
+How much and what data Google exactly stores is not detailed by Google.

 Name: IDE